 In MCV-2200, MCV-2500 and MCV-3000/3000P the wafers are robotically loaded onto the mapping stage from an open cassette or FOUP.
 The test wafer moves to each site specified in a pre-programmed map as electrical characterization tests are made.
 The system stores test data and reports them in a variety of formats.

 The MCV-530 system is designed for the fast and reliable testing of dielectric and epitaxial layers by mercury probe, and it is ideal for R&D or small volume production.

-MCV-530/530L tools are manual loading systems, however they have the same measurement abilities like the automatic MCV-2200/2500 products.
+MCV-530/530L systems are manual loading measurement equipments, however they have the same measurement abilities like the automatic MCV-2200/2500 products.

 Manual wafer handling: